 IGS pairs new associates with a mentor, typically a more experienced associate.
 Mentors provide associates with practical advice and training to supplement the learning that happens in the case teams.

-Associates receive formal, written assessments of their progress and development twice a year.
-These assessment provide detailed feedback and guidance on an individual’s skill and career development.
+Associates receive frequent, informal feedback on their progress and development.
+These assessments provide coaching and guidance on an individual’s skill and career development.

 Associate Career Path